o0PHOENIX0o/happy_number_finder/README.md

 # happy_number_finder
-Finding the given number is a happy number or not using recursion method in python (including error handling)
+Checking if the given number is a happy number or not using recursion method in python (including error handling)

 a happy number is a number which eventually reaches 1 when replaced by the sum of the square of each digit. for example 10,13,17,etc